 I do this through:

-- Consulting with organisations wanting to put in place Mental Health specific ‘duty of care’ policies and in carrying out related research.
+- Consulting with organisations on their Mental Health specific ‘duty of care’ policies.

-- Offering training workshops for staff, managers and senior staff on the effects of and ways to mitigate burnout and vicarious trauma.
+- Supporting International organisations, NGO’s and academic institutions through training workshops and supervision for teams, managers, and, senior staff on the effects of and ways to mitigate burnout, vicarious trauma and moral injury.

-- Consulting with organisations as a specialist in refugee trauma with more than 8 years of international experience in the field.
+- Consulting with organisations as a specialist in refugee trauma, MHPSS & GBV with international experience in the field since 2008.

-- Offering online psychotherapy sessions to journalists, aid workers and others affected by mental health issues.
+- Providing online psychotherapy sessions to journalists, aid workers and others affected by mental health issues.

 - Working pro bono with a local organisation providing trauma therapy to asylum seekers and refugees.